cunnie/writings/i_am_become_forever.md

 want to be married to?
 Do you want to be married to a sweaty fat bald cigar-smoker who on a good day remembers to shower?"

 God, Dino drove her crazy.
-He used to be handsome, too.
+He was handsome once.
 And quite the clothes horse.
 When he was in his twenties and thirties he was an Adonis: chiseled looks, and deep brown eyes you could swim in.
 But halfway in his forties things took a sharp left turn for the worse.
 He hadn't aged well.

 It wasn't about the aging.
 Well, it was a bit about the aging, but also how you dealt with it.
 Some people just gave up and let themselves go.
 But it didn't